simon-brooke/mw-parser/README.md

 #### About neighbours

-Note that everywhere above I've used 'neighbours', you can use 'neighbours within _distance_'.
+Note that everywhere above I've used 'neighbours', you can use 'neighbours within _distance_', where _distance_ is a (small) positive integer.

 A cell has eight immediate neighbours - cells which actually touch it (except for cells on the edge of the map, which have fewer).
 If the cell we're interested in is the cell marked 'X' in the table below, its immediate neighbours are the ones marked '1'.
 But outside the ones marked '1', it has more distant neighbours - those marked '2' and '3' in the table, and still more outside those.

 <table style="padding-left: 20%;">